mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

       }
     ```

 * `availableNamespaces`: namespaces accessible internally from your project, using `cross-projects` endpoint.
-It is useful when your tenant is made up of more projects of several projects that communicate with each other.
-The content of this arrays will be interpolated to replate `%projectId%` with inserted `projectId` field in project creation.
+It is useful when your tenant is made up of several projects that communicate with each other.
+The content of this array will be interpolated to replace `%projectId%` with `projectId` field in project creation.

 # Create a template